Keyboard shortcuts

 • Glossary: endomorphism, parameters, learning rate, gradient

-• References: gradient descent, softmax regression, and Rust error handling
+• References: gradient descent, computational graphs, backpropagation, and compositional learning

 Retrieval Practice